Secret Undisclosed Person of Minneapolis, MN asks:

 HOWEVER, you don’t need to pay a plumber to replace the evil valve.
 If you get a replacement valve, you can open it up and just swap the fronts of the valves, containing the recalcitrant circuit board, leaving the metal part that connects to the gas pipes in place.
 This does require one special tool, pictured at left.
 In case you haven’t seen one before, it’s called a “flat-bladed screwdriver.”

 NOTE: Only do this if you’re sure that the problem that caused the overheating has been corrected.
+In particular, if you haven’t drained the sediment off the bottom of the tank, do that first.
 If you get it working and it overheats again, you’ll need to order yet another valve, or it will blow up, or something else you won’t like.

 To begin, address the old gas valve.
 Say, “I’m going to rip you open, you dirty so-and-so.”
 See whether the light goes back to its regular one-blink mode in response to this threat.
 Probably not, but it was worth a try.